tsulis/Duino-Coin-ESP-Host-WebConfig/README.md

 # Disclaimer:
 1. This is very early release version, hiccups, ups and down are expected.
-2. There is no input validation in UI WebConfig
+2. There is no input validation in UI WebConfig.
 3. I dont use external services for saving credential, completely local on your device.
 4. I provide basic version, less pain in creating custom header, really.
 5. Yes, you can modify or add functionality as your need.
+6. There is no interrupt priority provided by manufacturers, it means sometimes reset button will fail.
+Press multiple time will solve this.

 # Usage:
 1. Once BootUp there will be new AP "DuinoMinerConfig", just connect to it.